pankajrajdeo/SVI_Uvieits_Project/5_Documentation/Project_Analysis_Report.md

 #### **2.4.
 Outcome Measures**

-A comprehensive set of outcome measures was derived from the dataset, as implemented in the various analysis scripts.
+A comprehensive set of outcome measures was derived from the dataset, as implemented in the various analysis scripts located in `2_Scripts/`.

 *   **Ocular Complications:** Lifetime prevalence of major ocular complications was determined by performing keyword searches within the `ossurg`, `ossurgoth`, `procedure name`, and `dx name` columns.
 Keywords included `'cataract'`, `'glaucoma'`, `'synechiae'`, and `'surgery'`.
 A patient was flagged as positive for a complication if any of the keywords were present in their relevant records.
-This logic is implemented in `svi_complications_analysis_lifetime/svi_complications_analysis.py`.
+This logic is implemented in `2_Scripts/1_complications_analysis/svi_complications_analysis.py`.

 *   **Quality of Life (QOL):** Multiple validated QOL instruments were analyzed.
-The processing logic, found in `svi_qol_analysis/svi_qol_analysis.py`, involved converting categorical text responses (e.g., "Often a problem") into numerical values, which were then transformed into a standardized 0-100 scale where a higher score indicates better QOL.
+The processing logic, found in `2_Scripts/5_qol_analysis/svi_qol_analysis.py`, involved converting categorical text responses (e.g., "Often a problem") into numerical values, which were then transformed into a standardized 0-100 scale where a higher score indicates better QOL.
     *   **PedsQL:** The Pediatric Quality of Life Inventory score was calculated from columns matching the pattern `pedsql .* c (list distinct)`.
     *   **CHAQ:** The Childhood Health Assessment Questionnaire score was calculated from columns such as `child dress` and `child walk`.
     *   **EQ-Vision:** A vision-specific QOL score was calculated from columns prefixed with `eqv5y`.

 *   **Visual Acuity (VA):** The worst-recorded visual acuity for each eye was identified from multiple columns (e.g., `exam left vadcc (list distinct)`).
-As detailed in `svi_va_analysis/svi_va_analysis.py`, these values were converted from Snellen (e.g., 20/40) or descriptive (e.g., 'HM' for Hand Motion) formats to the standardized LogMAR scale, where higher scores indicate worse vision.
+As detailed in `2_Scripts/7_va_analysis/svi_va_analysis.py`, these values were converted from Snellen (e.g., 20/40) or descriptive (e.g., 'HM' for Hand Motion) formats to the standardized LogMAR scale, where higher scores indicate worse vision.
 The worst LogMAR score between the two eyes was used as the final outcome variable for each patient.

 *   **Treatment Delay:** The time from JIA diagnosis to the initiation of the first systemic medication was calculated in weeks.
-This was derived from date columns in the dataset, as seen in `svi_treatment_delay_analysis/svi_treatment_delay_analysis.py`.
+This was derived from date columns in the dataset, as seen in `2_Scripts/8_treatment_delay_analysis/svi_treatment_delay_analysis.py`.

+*   **Steroid Duration:** The duration of topical steroid eye drop use was analyzed as a proxy for persistent inflammation, as implemented in `2_Scripts/6_steroid_duration_analysis/svi_steroid_duration_analysis.py`.

 #### **2.5.
 Statistical Analysis**